IBM-Cloud/terraform-provider-ibm/website/docs/r/container_dedicated_host_pool.html.markdown

 - `name` - (Required, Forces new resource, String) The name of the dedicated host pool.
 - `metro`- (Required, Forces new resource, String) The metro to create the dedicated host pool in.
 - `flavor_class` - (Required, Forces new resource, String) The flavor class of the dedicated host pool.
+- `resource_group_id` - (Optional, String) The ID of the resource group where you want to create the dedicated host pool.
+To retrieve the ID, use the  `ibm_resource_group` data source.
+If no value is provided, the dedicated host pool is automatically created under the `default` resource group.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.